 |Checking Account||0.25% APY||$750|

 |Certificates of Deposit|| ||$500 for all terms|

-Texas Bank offers several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Texas Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+Texas Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Texas Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
 Texas Bank's CD rates are fair compared to the average U.S. bank.Back to Overview

 Find a Texas Bank Near Me

-Texas Bank has 11 physical branches in the U.S.Back to Overview
+Texas Bank has 11 locations in the U.S.Back to Overview